-You could have forgiven people for thinking his career was over at the age of 40.
-But Hopkins came back to beat Ronald “Winky” Wright and Antonio Tarver in the following years.
+You could have forgiven people for thinking his career was over at 40.
+But Hopkins beat Ronald “Winky” Wright and Antonio Tarver in the following years.
 He did lose again, but only to the best super-middleweight boxer of his generation Joe Calzaghe in 2008.

 Once more, people would be right to think it’s over for Hopkins.
 He was by then 43 and firmly had his day.
 In a supreme effort, Hopkins proved them all wrong by unanimously defeating a 26-year-old unified world middleweight champion and Jermain Taylor conqueror Kelly Pavlik by a landslide margin.

 Only the fact that the bout was a non-title fight stopped the Philadelphia native from reclaiming the belts well into his 40s.